+-u. o pinon CREDITS

 CREDITS

-Co molete a minin num of 9 credits as specified below:
+Complete a minimum of 9 credits as specified below:

-1. llowing courses (3 or 4 credits):
+1. following courses (3 or 4 credits):

-MUS 496 Your Music Business l or 2
+Your Music Business 1 or 2

-MUS 893 Topics in Music Entrepreneurship
+Topics in Music Entrepreneurship 2

-2. lowing courses (1 or 2 credits): -
+2. following courses (1 or 2 credits):

-MUS 865 Capstone in Music Career Development lor2
+MUS 865 Capstone in Music Career Development 1 or 2

-MUS 866 Graduate Internship in Music
+MUS 866 Graduate Internship in Music 1 or 2

-3. lowing courses (4 to 6 credits): 012
+3. Two of the following courses (4 to 6 credits):

-٥. ACM 461 Strategies of Arts and Cultural Management
+ACM 461 Strategies of Arts and Cultural Management 3

-ACM 462 Promotion and e-Commerce in Arts and Cultural )
+ACM 462 Promotion and e-Commerce in Arts and Cultural

-ACIVI 402

-ACM 463 Management
+Management 3

+ACM 463 Event Production and Planning for Arts and Culture 3

-ACM 801 Introduction to Arts and Cultural Management
+ACM 801 Introduction to Arts and Cultural Management 3 3 3 2

-ADV 492
+ADV 492 Special Topics in Advertising 3

-MUS 442 Special Topics in Advertising )
+MUS 442 Advanced Techniques in Real Time Performance 2

-MUS 487 Music Preparation and Presentation
+MUS 487 Music Preparation and Presentation 2

-MUS 830 Research Methods and Materials in Music
+MUS 830 Research Methods and Materials in Music 3

-MUS 844 Secondary or Special Emphasis: Piano
+MUS 844 Secondary or Special Emphasis: Piano 1

-MUS 845 Secondary or Special Emphasis: Voice
+MUS 845 Secondary or Special Emphasis: Voice 1

-MUS 846 Secondary or Special Emphasis: Voice
+MUS 846 Secondary or Special Emphasis: String 1

-MUS 847 Secondary of Special Emphasis: String
+MUS 847 Secondary or Special Emphasis: Brass 1

-MUS 848 Secondary or Special Emphasis: Woodwind
+MUS 848 1

-MUS 856 Chamber Music
+MUS 856 Chamber Music 1 or 2

-MUS 877 Scoring for Orchestra and Band
+MUS 877 Scoring for Orchestra and Band 2

--
+- · · ·

-Studer าเร wnc select MUS 442 must enroll in the Film Scoring section.

-Students who select MDV 492 must enroll in either the Independent Music Industry Culture and Society section or the Advanced Independent Music Industry Culture and Society section.
+Students who select MUS 442 must enroll in the Film Scoring section.
+Students who select ADV 492 must enroll in either the Independent Music Industry Culture and Society section or the Advanced Independent Music Industry Culture and Society section.
 With the approval of the Associate Dean of Graduate Studies, students may substitute other appropriate courses to fulfill this requirement.